kareniel/jonathandupre.com/content/blog/til-about-pcmltfa.md

 1. How to register a Money Services Business.
 1. How to report suspicious transactions.
 1. How to report of big cross-border transactions.
-1. Compliance Requirements.
+1. Compliance requirements.
 Things like KYC, record keeping, and what kind of transactions to report.
 1. Penalties for not being compliant.

 FINTRAC has a [privacy policy](https://www.fintrac-canafe.gc.ca/atip-aiprp/2011-pp-eng).
 One of the annexes describes the [provisions] that the PCMLTFA contains to promote the privacy of Canadians.